Israel–United States relations: Kennedy and Johnson administrations (1961–1969)

-When the French government imposed an arms embargo on Israel in 1967, Israeli spies procured designs of the Dassault Mirage 5 from a Swiss Jewish engineer in order to build the IAI Kfir.
+When the French government imposed an arms embargo on Israel in 1967 shortly after the Six-Day War, Israeli spies procured designs of the Dassault Mirage 5 from a Swiss Jewish engineer in order to build the IAI Kfir.
 These designs were also shared with the United States.

 Qualitative Military Edge

 According to the pro-Israel American think tank Washington Institute for Near East Policy (WINEP), Qualitative Military Edge (QME) is a concept in U.S. foreign policy.
 The U.S. commits itself to maintain Israel's qualitative military edge (QME) – that is, the technological, tactical, and other advantages that allow it to deter numerically superior adversaries according to the WINEP.
 This policy is defined in current U.S. law.